MVT Resort Showcase – Disney’s Polynesian Village

 As an added perk, the Polynesian is just a short walk from the Transportation and Ticket Center, eliminating the need for monorail transfers on your way to Epcot.

-If you’d rather get some fresh air, hop on the ferryboat for a ride over to the Magic Kingdom, or to the other Magic Kingdom resorts.
-You can even take a boat over to Wilderness Lodge or Fort Wilderness by adding a quick changeover at the Magic Kingdom boat launch.
+If you’d rather get some fresh air, hop on the ferryboat for a ride over to the Magic Kingdom, or to the Grand Floridian.
+You can even take a boat over to the Contemporary resort, Wilderness Lodge or Fort Wilderness by adding a quick changeover at the Magic Kingdom boat launch.

-For those who choose to rent or bring their own cars to the resort, expect to pay about $25 per night to park at the Polynesian Village Resort.
-Valet parking is also an option, but will run you around $33 per night (DVC members park for free).
+For those who choose to rent or bring their own cars to the resort, overnight self-parking is complementary for resort guests, as is parking at the theme parks.
+Valet parking is also an option, but has an added fee.

 Dining